The Brand Activism Playbook and Why It Stopped Working

 This is essentially a return to pre-purpose-economy brand management: differentiation by product attribute, aspiration, and identity rather than shared cause.
 It is also how the beer category operated successfully for most of the 20th century.

 The Brand Activism Playbook worked best for brands whose existing consumer base was concentrated among consumers sympathetic to the cause being activated.
-It worked for Nike because Nike’s global customer base skews young and the Kaepernick position resonated with that demographic.
-It worked for Patagonia because Patagonia’s existing consumers already identified with environmentalism; the activism reinforced rather than extended the brand identity.
+It worked for Nike because Nike's global customer base skews young and the Kaepernick position resonated with that demographic.
+It worked for Patagonia because Patagonia's existing consumers already identified with environmentalism.
+The activism reinforced rather than extended the brand identity.

 It worked less well when applied to mass-market brands with heterogeneous consumer bases.
 Bud Light is not a niche brand.
 It is the mass-market beer.
 The closer a brand is to a genuinely universal product, the higher the risk that any contested social position will alienate a segment large enough to matter.